George D. Chryssides

-George David Chryssides (born 1945) is a British academic and researcher on new religious movements and cults, has taught at several British universities, becoming head of Religious studies at the University of Wolverhampton in 2001.
+George David Chryssides (born 1945) is a British academic and researcher on new religious movements.
+He has taught at several British universities, becoming head of Religious studies at the University of Wolverhampton in 2001.
 He is an honorary research fellow in contemporary religion at York St John University and the University of Birmingham.

 Chryssides is the author of several books and articles, with an interest in the academic study of new religious movements.
-He is president of the International Society for the Study of New Religions, and a Governor of Inform (Information Network Focus on Religious Movements), based at King's College London.
+He is president of the International Society for the Study of New Religions, and a Governor of INFORM (Information Network Focus on Religious Movements), based at King's College London.

 Education

 Chryssides holds a first-class honours B.D. in systematic theology from the University of Glasgow.
 He obtained a first-class honours MA degree in philosophy at the University of Glasgow.
 Since 1974, Chryssides holds a Ph.D. in philosophy of religion from the University of Oxford, with the thesis An examination of some problems concerning the philosophical analysis of religious language.